 Fujifilm X-T4 is a flagship camera and is the fourth generation in its product line, resulting in an advanced and capable camera as it can do all its predecessor could but better.

-It has a 26.1-megapixel APS-C sensor which results in an image with fine detailing and rich in colors.
+It has a 26.1-megapixel APS-C sensor, resulting in an image with fine detailing and rich colors.

-When it comes to accessories, it has a long list of lenses as Fujifilm provides an excellent variety of lenses for its flagship X-Series.
+Regarding accessories, it has a long list of lenses, as Fujifilm provides an excellent variety of lenses for its flagship X-Series.